mooship/moovite/README.md

 # Intro

 ⚡ A Vite starter template using React, TypeScript, TailwindCSS with HeadlessUI, ESLint, and Prettier.
-Node 16+ is recommended (I've tested on Node versions 16 and 18).
+Node v16+ is recommended.
 This repo also contains GitHub Actions you may find useful.

 View the starter template live [here](https://mooship-vite.onrender.com).